 Your English teacher may not have approved of it.
 And the older generations may start muttering about kids and lawns when they hear it.
 But slang helps keep languages interesting and alive.
 And many of the words and expressions we use today started out as slang.
-Often playful and colorful, slang is like a laboratory for language.
+Often playful and colourful, slang is like a laboratory for language.

 Slang is everywhere, and most of it defies direct translation.
 Want to learn more about slang around the world?
 We’ve collected some of the funniest and most interesting slang words and phrases in different languages.